sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 EA is held accountable to:

 - Provide an artifact repository which, when used by other teams, puts them into compliance
-- Produce reference architectures for solution teams to use and align their designs to
+- Produce reference architectures for DevOps teams to use and align their designs towards a common vision
-- Recommend investment decision bodies on areas IT needs to invest in
+- Provide recommendations to change IM, IT, and Security policies and directives that are conflicting each other

 Teams may freely opt out of EA services but will be held accountable for assuring compliance.
 EA will be measured against the uptake rate from their clients